kaste/SublimeLinter-addon-colorize-statusbar/README.md

-Add-on to SublimeLinter which will do various UI blinking so you always know if your current file is green or red.
+Add-on to SublimeLinter which help you to colorize the status bar (or some other theme-ish thing) when the current view has errors.